euh2/dns-zone-blacklist/README.template.md

 ### Whitelist

 Any domains you wish to exclude from the blacklist can be added to the custom.whitelist.json file in the root of this project before building.

+### Custom Formats

+You can copy `./custom.formats.json.example` to `./custom.formats.json` and customize formats or enable/disable formats before running `node index.js`.

+### Custom Variants

+To adjust which Variants from [StevenBlack/hosts](https://github.com/StevenBlack/hosts) are build, copy `./custom.variants.json.example` to `./custom.variants.json` and edit the list `chosen` to your liking.